olemarkusroland/js-fundamentals-objects/README.md

 - If you finish the core criteria, you can follow the same development process for the `src/extension.js` file
 - To run the extension tests, use the command `npm run test-extensions`

+## Advanced extensions

+- If you finish the extensions, you can follow the same development process for the `src/advanced.js` file
+- To run the advanced tests, use the command `npm run test-advanced`